 The Nance arch incorporates an acrylic button that rests on the palatal rugae (roof of the mouth).
 The appliance can only sit in the upper dental arch because of this feature.

 The Nance arch prevents the misalignment of permanent molars and maintains overall dental arch length.

 Removable partial dentures maintain space after baby teeth are lost prematurely.
 The appliance is similar to the lingual arch but has artificial teeth attached to it.

-Removable dentures are typically necessary if more than one tooth is missing on either side of the mouth.
-They may also be placed for esthetic reasons, rather than to prevent space loss, especially when anterior (front) teeth are missing.
+Removable dentures are typically placed for esthetic reasons rather than to prevent space loss, especially when anterior (front) teeth are missing.

-After your child becomes an adult, they can keep using the partial denture or replace the device with dental implants.
+After your child becomes an adult, they can continue to use a partial denture or replace the appliance with dental implants.